 What we do

-The Department for Work and Pensions (DWP) is responsible for welfare and pension policy and is a key player in tackling child poverty.
-It is the biggest public service delivery department in the UK and serves over 20 million customers.
+The Department for Work and Pensions (DWP) is responsible for welfare, pensions and child maintenance policy.
+As the UK’s biggest public service department it administers the State Pension and a range of working age, disability and ill health benefits to over 22 million claimants and customers.

 We are responsible for:

-- understanding and tackling the root causes of poverty rather than its symptoms
+- understanding and dealing with the causes of poverty rather than its symptoms

 - encouraging people to work and making work pay